RiaVora/Instagram/README.md

 - [x] The details view of each post is scrollable only if the caption is longer than the page
 - [x] The posts on Instagram cycle through the same posts with infinite scrolling available
 - [x] By clicking the profile photo, the user can switch their profile photo
+- [x] If the user tries to change a profile photo of a user that is not them, they will receive a personalized alert

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):